JavaFXpert/vqe-playground/docs/the-vqe-inator.md

 ##### Poking around a Hilbert space

 Turning our attention to the quantum circuit, notice that it contains a pattern of gates that is repeated a few times.
 The structure of this circuit follows one of several standard [variational forms available in Qiskit Aqua](https://qiskit.org/documentation/aqua/variational_forms.html#variational-forms).
-As shown in *Fig 7*, the variational form that VQE Playground uses is a series of ***Ry*** gates with linear entanglement maps.
+As shown in *Fig 8*, the variational form that VQE Playground uses is a series of ***Ry*** gates with linear entanglement maps.
 Entanglement allows an ansatz to visit nooks and crannies of the Hilbert space that it wouldn't otherwise be able to do.

 An ansatz that leverages a good variational form will efficiently explore a Hilbert space at it searches for increasingly lower expectation values.
 Apparently, lowering ones expectations is a good thing in this context!

 #### **Creating a Hamiltonian from the adjacency matrix**

 There are $2^n$ energy states in our Hamiltonian (more specifically an [Ising Hamiltonian](https://en.wikipedia.org/wiki/Ising_model)), where $n$ is the number of vertices in the graph.
 These energy states are computed from the weights on the graph's edges, which are expressed in the adjacency matrix.
-To accomplish this, Qiskit Aqua leverages the [Pauli Z matrix](https://en.wikipedia.org/wiki/Pauli_matrices), and the [identity matrix](https://en.wikipedia.org/wiki/Identity_matrix) as demonstrated in the following example containing three vertices shown in *Fig 9*.
+To accomplish this, Qiskit Aqua leverages the [Pauli Z matrix](https://en.wikipedia.org/wiki/Pauli_matrices), and the [identity matrix](https://en.wikipedia.org/wiki/Identity_matrix) as demonstrated in the following example containing three vertices shown in *Fig 10*.

 ![](images/three-vertices-adj-matrix.png)

-*Fig 9: Three-vertex graph and its adjacency matrix*
+*Fig 10: Three-vertex graph and its adjacency matrix*

 As previously discussed, when two vertices are connected by an edge, the energy between them corresponds to the edge's weight.
 The energy is positive if the vertices are the same color, and negative if the vertices are different colors.
 We'll model this characteristic by representing each edge with a pair of Pauli Z matrices, beginning with the edge that connects vertices **A** and **B**, whose weight is $1$.
-We'll then  scale the matrix by 0.5.
-(TODO: Why?)
+Vertices not connected by this edge (in this example only vertex **C**) are modeled with the identity matrix.
+We'll then take their [tensor product](https://en.wikipedia.org/wiki/Tensor_product), and scale the matrix by 0.5 as the energy is proportional.
 $$
 C\phantom{........}B\phantom{.........}A\phantom{.........} \\
 \begin{bmatrix}
   1 & 0 \\
   0 & 1
 \end{bmatrix}
-\cdot
+\otimes
 \begin{bmatrix}
   1 & 0 \\
   0 & -1
 \end{bmatrix}
-\cdot
+\otimes
 \begin{bmatrix}
   1 & 0 \\
   0 & -1